clockelliptic/next-blobs/README.md

 });
 ```

-### 6. Change the blog API functions to correctly handle the data from this new blog collection
+### 7. Change the blog API functions to correctly handle the data from this new blog collection

 If you just cloned the blog your data collection probably has a different shape than the one that is assumed here.

+To do this, change

 ## Additional Contentful collection shapes:
 Team members: